yue2388253/inet/showcases/tsn/gatescheduling/eager/doc/index.rst

 .. figure:: media/seqchart.png
     :align: center

-Here is the time delay of the ``client2-best effort-1`` from the packet source and the packet sink on the sequence chart.
-Note that the delay is within the 500us requirement:
+Here is the delay for the second packet of ``client2`` in the best effort traffic class, from the packet source to the packet sink.
+Note that this stream is the outlier on the above chart.
+The delay is within the 500us requirement, but it's quite close to it:

 .. figure:: media/timediff.png
     :align: center